William Anderson Soga: Working life

-Rev Dr William Anderson Soga started missionary work at the Malan Mission Station near in 1886.
+Soga started missionary work at the Malan Mission Station near in 1886.
 He was one of only five missionaries south of the Zambezi with medical training.
 It is recorded that in the short time (about a year) that he was at Malan Station, he established six churches, at Ramra, Bikana, Xonya, Shixini and Dadamba.

-Rev Dr WA and Mrs. Soga worked at the Malan Mission Station.
+Soga and Mary worked at the Malan Mission Station.
 Subsequently, Soga was appointed as the first resident missionary to amaBomvana, a sub-section of amaXhosa who lived in Bomvanaland in Elliotdale between the Bashee (modern orthography: Mbhashe) and Umtata (modern orthography: Mthatha) Rivers brought under British rule in 1885.
 Soga described Bomvanaland as being mid-way between the Cape Colony and Natal.
 Within six months the couple had built a church and a school where Mary Agnes taught.
 In addition to his missionary work Dr Soga treated about two thousand patients per annum.
-He also made several trips to Scotland where he delivered lectures on the state of missions in the Cape to United Presbyterian Church audiences, while Mary Agnes delivered speeches to the Women’s Zenana Mission.
+He also made several trips to Scotland where he delivered lectures on the state of missions in the Cape to United Presbyterian Church audiences, while Mary Agnes delivered speeches to the Women's Zenana Mission.

-In 1903, after about 17 years at Miller Station, Rev Dr Soga resigned his ecumenical position so that he could work as a physician full time.
+In 1903, after about 17 years at Miller Station, Soga resigned his ecumenical position so that he could work as a physician full time.
 His younger brother Rev John Henderson, after ten years at Mbonda, relocated to Miller Station where he took over.
-Dr Soga established a new medical practice in Elliotdale and in 1909 he was also appointed Justice of the Peace for Elliotdale.
+Soga established a new medical practice in Elliotdale and in 1909 he was also appointed Justice of the Peace for Elliotdale.

-Around May 1913 his son, Alexander R.B.
-Soga, who had qualified in Glasgow, joined Dr Soga in his medical practice.
+Around May 1913 his son, Alexander R. B. Soga, who had qualified in Glasgow, joined Soga in his medical practice.
 Dr WA Soga applied to the United Presbyterian Church, Scotland to be reinstated in his ministerial capacity and was appointed as an honorary missionary.
 Shortly thereafter he retired from his medical practice and devoted his time to the ministry.

-In 1914, Rev Dr WA Soga fell ill with cardiac complications.
+In 1914, Soga fell ill with cardiac complications.
 He died on 15 July 1916 on a golf course in Elliotdale.
 He was known as an enthusiastic sportsman, favouring cricket and golf, and a keen gardener.
 An embolism to the brain was recorded as the cause of death on the death certificate.
-Dr Soga’s wife continued to run his medical practice and dispensary with their son.
+Soga's wife continued to run his medical practice and dispensary with their son.
 Mary Agnes died in 1919 and is buried next to her husband at the Miller Church graveyard.